 Lehigh 1960s Brass Chandelier

 Materials: Round brass lampshade, painted white inside.
 Half round opal glass diffuser.
+Brass round grid.
+Brass ring and parts.
+Cotton wrapped wiring.
 Brass canopy.
-Cotton wrapped wiring.
-Brass ring and parts.
 Bakelite sockets.

 Cord Length: 80 cm / 31.49’’ – adjustable